oschvr/blog/content/uses.md

 - More on UNIX Shell scripting
 - More on AWS (Amazon Web Services)
-- OCI (Oracle Cloud Infrastructure)
+- More on OCI (Oracle Cloud Infrastructure)

 ### UPDATE (2021-2022)